 2) You become worth investing in.

 If failure no longer defines you then you now become moldable.
 Even though it feels like the only thing others see is when we fall down they see when you get back up, and back up again, and again.
 Those are the types of people you choose to bring on your journey, don’t you think that others want the same people around them?
 Don’t you think that other people want to know that you are worth their time and their investment?
 Be worth investing in, get back up when you fall.

 3) You are worth following.

 If you want to be worth following you can’t be someone who gives up.
-No one follows a quitter because there is no where to go.
-The people who you choose to follow have gone somewhere and are still going.
-The set backs and the challenges have become the places of growth in the lives of those who overcome come them.
+No one follows a quitter because there is nowhere to go.
+The people whom you choose to follow have gone somewhere and are still going.
+The setbacks and the challenges have become the places of growth in the lives of those who overcome come them.
 Each challenge becomes a classroom with knowledge and understanding that go beyond the current adventure, allowing the next journey to be more difficult and an even more rewarding lesson.
 Begin to share how you got back up, how you’ve learned and how you’ve grown.
 Those that want to grow are the ones that are worth your time.

 Brian and his wife Anna serve in the metro Atlanta area, home to people from more than 761 different people groups.
 They work with refugees and urban poor with Envision Atlanta.
 Brian has helped Envision Atlanta start two businesses, a window cleaning company, and a mobile thrift store.
 One of the goals of each business is to provide job training and livable wages to its workers.
 Brian and Anna are required to raise their own support to pay their salary.
 You can give here.
 Search for Brian and Anna Baldwin where it says, “type name of worker or project”.
 Envision is part of the Christian and Missionary Alliance and your gifts are all tax deductible.
 Every gift is valuable for advancing the work being done.
 You can also sign up for Brian and Anna’s newsletter here (outside link FYI).